-Changes in the fair value of monetary assets denominated in a foreign currency and classified as available-for-sale are analysed between translation differences resulting from changes in amortised cost of the asset and other changes in the carrying amount of the asset.
-The translation differences on monetary assets are recognised in profit or loss; translation differences on non-monetary assets are recognised in other comprehensive income.
-Changes in the fair value of monetary and non-monetary assets classified as available-for-sale are recognised in other comprehensive income in equity.
+Changes in the fair value of monetary securities denominated in a foreign currency and classified as available-for-sale were analysed between translation differences resulting from changes in amortised cost of the security and other changes in the carrying amount of the security.
+The translation differences on monetary securities were recognised in profit or loss; translation differences on non-monetary securities were recognised in other comprehensive income.
+Changes in the fair value of monetary and non-monetary securities classified as available-for-sale were recognised in other comprehensive income.